 CBJ’s active Sisterhood gathers women of all ages for social activities, support, wisdom, learning, recreation, spiritual endeavors and service to our synagogue and the greater community.
 We meet monthly to celebrate the new moon (Rosh Chodesh), and to explore life together.
-We have engaged in guided mediation, learned to bake Jewish foods, planned and created rituals, studied with inspiring teachers, listened to each other’s stories, created art, enjoyed music, gone on field trips, and have eaten a lot of food.
+We have engaged in guided meditation, learned to bake Jewish foods, planned and created rituals, studied with inspiring teachers, listened to each other’s stories, created art, enjoyed music, gone on field trips, and have eaten a lot of food.
 We are intergenerational and our goal is to foster community.
 Dues are $36/year — join Sisterhood and make it yours.

 Wednesday Morning Minyan

 The Henry Rabin Minyan meets from 7-8am every Wednesday.
 The minyan group helps with the annual picnic and with philanthropic synagogue needs such as scholarships for students to summer camp.
-(Other Bay Area minyanim are listed here.)

 Young Adults (20s-30s)

-If you or someone you know is a young adult who wants to connect with Jewish peers, contact our Ritual Director, Bill Futornick.
+If you or someone you know is a young adult who wants to connect with Jewish peers, contact our Ritual Director, Bill Futornick

 Youth & Teens